Iyer

 Iyers are further divided into various denominations based on traditional and regional differences.
 Like all Brahmins, they are also classified based on their gotra, or patrilineal descent, and the Veda that they follow.
 They fall under the Pancha Dravida Brahmana classification of Brahmins in India.

 Apart from the prevalent practice of using the title "Iyer" as surname, Iyers also commonly use other surnames, such as Sāstri or Bhattar.

 Etymology

 Iyer (ஐயர், [aɪjəɾ]) has several meanings in Tamil and other Dravidian languages, often referring to a respectable person.
 The Dravidian Etymological Dictionary lists various meanings for the term such as "father, sage, priest, teacher, brahman, superior person, master, king" with cognates such as tamayan meaning "elder brother" and simply ai "lord, master, husband, king, guru, priest, teacher, father".
-Linguistic sources often derive the words Ayya, Ayira/Ayyira as Prakrit versions of the Sanskrit word Aryā which means 'noble'.
+Linguistic sources often derive the words Ayya, Ayira/Ayyira as Prakrit versions of the Sanskrit word Ārya which means 'noble'.